TheJerryZone/IIot-Guard/projectt/README.md

 2.Export the captured packets to wiresharkcapture.csv in the projectt/uploads/ folder (or your designated folder).
 3.The application reads this CSV file for real-time threat detection using the ML model.
 4.As new packets are captured and saved, the system can continuously process the updated CSV for predictions.

+A project report is just a request away!
+If you want more juicy details, don't hesitate to hit me up on WhatsApp at +91 6362128332.